 Field Description CREATED BY The user who created the assignment.
 CREATED DATE The date on which the assignment was created.
 ASSIGNMENT NAME Name of the assignment.
 MODIFIED BY The user who modified the assignment.
-MODIFIED DATE The date on which the assignment was modified.
+MODIFIED DATE The date on which the assignment was modi- fied.
 ACTIONS The actions you can perform on an assignment.
-Includes the following: • Modify an Assignment (page 195) • Delete an Assignment (page 196)
+Includes the following: Modify an Assignment (on page 300) Delete an Assignment (on page 301)

-Note: The above columns are hidden, by default.
+The above columns are hidden, by default.
 You can add them to the grid using the Column Chooser.